Sea to Shining Sea

 From May 28 to July 28, 2012, a team of injured military veterans rode bicycles, hand cycles and recumbent cycles from the Pacific Ocean to the Atlantic Ocean.
 Hosted by the leading not-for-profit 501(c)(3) organization, World T.E.A.M.
 Sports, the 2012 Sea to Shining Sea ride honored the courage of our military and the strength of the American spirit.
-Since 14 of the 16 participants who rode the full route are disabled, the ride provided a dramatic example that disabled Americans can lead productive lives and accomplish remarkable athletic feats.
+Since 14 of the 16 participants who rode the full route have disabilities, the ride provided a dramatic example that disabled Americans can lead productive lives and accomplish remarkable athletic feats.

 The team of riders followed a cross-country route through 14 states and the District of Columbia, from San Francisco, California to Virginia Beach, Virginia.
 Sea to Shining Sea riders left San Francisco on May 28, passed through the Napa Valley and rode into the rugged Sierra Nevada Mountains into Nevada at Carson City.
 Crossing the deserts of Nevada and Utah, through Salt Lake City, the riders then climbed over the high Rocky Mountains in Colorado to Denver, Colorado Springs and Pueblo.
 Heading east through the Arkansas River valley into Kansas, the ride continued through Missouri and St. Louis for the Fourth of July.
 Following the celebrations in the heart of America, the riders headed east through southern Illinois and Indiana to Cincinnati, Ohio and Pittsburgh, Pennsylvania.
 From Pittsburgh, the group rode east through Pennsylvania and Maryland to Washington DC.
 After a stop in Washington, the ride headed south to Richmond, Virginia to the conclusion in Virginia Beach, Virginia on July 28.
 In all, the riders covered nearly 4,000 miles from coast to coast.

-At many major cities that the route crosses, community and media events were held to publicize the event.
+At many major cities that the route crossed, community and media events were held to publicize the event.
 The ride stopped at selected American military bases along the way, and connected with local communities of disabled persons in towns and cities it traveled through.

 Sponsorship support for the participating wounded warriors allowed the riders to participate at no cost, including air transportation to the start and from the finish, lodging and meals.
 The ride was fully supported through sponsorship support.